clintono1/pintos-project/doc/project1.md

 a synchronization primative's `highestPriorityWaiting` variable at the same time.
 Then, it becomes possible that both threads see a value of 0 and try to set it to their own priority and then the lower priority may end up as the final value.
-In order to prevent this, we set this priority inside the `sema_down` function after interrupts are disabled.
+In order to prevent this, we set this priority inside the `lock_acquire` function after interrupts are disabled.
 This way, one thread cannot access the value until the other thread is done modifying this value.